Basel-City 2026: All Verified Changes

 Health insurance premiums: what Basel-Stadt residents pay in 2026

-Basel-Stadt sits in a premium region with above-average rates, because per-capita health costs are traditionally higher in urban areas.
+Health insurance premiums are set at federal, not cantonal level — but they hit every resident of Basel-Stadt directly.
+In 2026, premiums rose Switzerland-wide once again, and Basel-Stadt sits in a premium region with above-average rates because per-capita health costs are traditionally higher in urban areas.
 Switching insurer or choosing a higher deductible can make a sizeable difference.
+Our health insurance premiums 2026 guide breaks down the regional picture.

 Compare health insurance and save